-Summarized, the benefits of a projector include a more cinematic experience in your home with a massive image, great resolution and cost, often, less than the 65 or 75-inch screen you had in mind.
+Why go for a projector instead of a big screen?
+Well, the benefits of a projector include a more cinematic experience in your home with a massive image, great resolution and cost, often they're less than the 65 or 75-inch screen you had in mind.
 There are some downsides here, too, including caring for a lamp and some input delay in some cases, but the pros far outweigh the cons.

 But you knew all that already, right?
 That’s why you’re here looking for a the best cheap projector and not, I don’t know, perusing cheap TVs.
 Good for you.